Security: a Many Pronged Word

 This course provides in-depth, hands-on experience securing your web-based applications.

-This course is meant for developers that have experience with ASP.NET MVC and want to make the world a safer place through
+This course is meant for developers that have experience with ASP.NET MVC or ASP.NET Core and want to make the world a safer place through

 applied security best practices.